Divorce Attorney in Dayton, OH

 No-fault grounds are those stating that neither spouse did anything wrong, but a divorce is the best course of action for the relationship.
 Generally, incompatibility or living separately for 1 year serve as reasons for no-fault divorces.

-Because Ohio permits both no-fault and fault-based divorces, consult with an experienced family law attorney before filing.
+Because Ohio permits both no-fault and fault-based divorces, consult with an experienced Dayton divorce attorney before filing.
 Our Dayton divorce lawyers can help you understand the process and gather and present evidence to support your case.

 What Are the Requirements to File for a Divorce in Ohio?